Chethan-456/Webstart2.0-problemset/day7/quizz.md

-# Create a simple quiz web page that:
+# Create a simple quiz web page:

 ## What to do:
 Uses HTML to structure the page with a container to display a question and multiple-choice answers as radio buttons, plus a Submit button.